whomel/IVAsnk/README.md

 ----------------------------

 Copyright (C) February/2020.
-Vijaykrishna Dhanasekaranand and Miguel Grau López.
+Vijaykrishna Dhanasekaran and and Miguel Grau López.
 WHO Collaborating Centre for Reference and Research on Influenza.
 Disease Ecology and Evolutionary Genetics Laboratory Monash University

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by